Dry Eye Center of Arizona

 There is good news on the near horizon with numerous new drugs to treat dry eye in the later phases of FDA investigation.
 Many of these novel medications appear to be promising and will broaden our ability to help patients.

 In healthy people, the rate of tear production, evaporation and drainage remain in good balance regardless of environmental or other challenges.

-Punctal cautery is a permaent form of punctal occlusion which we caution patients to avoid.
-In many casees, we need to remove punctal plugs that are causing problems.
+Punctal cautery is a permanent form of punctal occlusion which we caution patients to avoid.
+In many cases, we need to remove punctal plugs that are causing problems.
 Punctal cautery cannot be reversed without invasive surgery.

 Healthy lids are critical to managing dry eye and ocular surface disease.
-The lids contain the critically important meibomian glands which help support a healty and stable tear structure.
-Bacterial overpopulation of the lids is extremely common and requires agressive managment.
+The lids contain the critically important meibomian glands which help support a healthy and stable tear structure.
+Bacterial overpopulation of the lids is extremely common and requires aggressive management.

-Avenova, a breakthrough new product by NovaBay, has rapidly become a mainstay therapy for patients with dry eye and meibomian gland dysfunction.
+Hyclear by Contamac has rapidly become a mainstay therapy for patients with dry eye and meibomian gland dysfunction.
 It is also used to treat blepharitis, an inflammation of the lids and lashes.
-Consisting of Neutrox - pure hypochlorous acid, the same agent that white blood cells use to neutralize infection, Avenova not only reduces bacterial overpopulation but it inactivates bacterial toxins and blocks enzymes that can attack the protective lipid layer and destabilize the tears.
-In most cases, Avenova is applied to the lids morning and night.
+Consisting of pure stablized hypochlorous acid, the same agent that white blood cells use to neutralize infection, Hyclear not only reduces bacterial overpopulation, it also inactivates bacterial toxins and blocks enzymes that can attack the protective lipid layer and destabilize the tears.
+In most cases, Hyclear is applied directly to the closed eyelids morning and night.

 It is important to note that there are several hypochlorous acid "knock-offs" that contain significant amounts of toxic laundry bleach.
-For that reason it is important to insist on Avenova brand which is pure hypochlorous acid.
+For that reason, it is important to insist on Hyclear brand which is pure hypochlorous acid.